animagr/EngineeringPapyr/README.md

 2. Insert an RSS cell
 3. Set the **Query** field to the expression to evaluate
 4. Add parameter rows with **Parameter** name, **Min**, **Nominal**, and **Max** values

+**How it works:**

+- Evaluates the query at all-nominal to get the baseline output
+- For each parameter, computes the output deviation when that parameter moves to its worst-case limit (all others held at nominal)
+- RSS total = sqrt(delta_1^2 + delta_2^2 + ... + delta_n^2)
+- RSS Min = nominal - RSS total, RSS Max = nominal + RSS total
+- Sensitivity: reports % of RSS variance (delta_i^2 / sum of all delta^2) per parameter, sorted highest first

+**Why % of RSS variance (not arithmetic %):**

+In RSS, errors combine as variances (squares).
+A source contributing 50% of RSS variance contributes sqrt(0.5) = 71% of the RSS voltage.
+Ranking by variance contribution correctly identifies which tolerance to tighten for maximum RSS reduction.

+**When RSS is valid:**
+- Error sources are independent (separate physical components or mechanisms)
+- Error sources are uncorrelated (no shared cause — e.g., two resistors on different packages)
+- Transfer function is approximately linear over the tolerance range

+**When RSS is NOT valid (use EVA instead):**
+- Parameters are correlated (e.g., resistors from the same reel track together)
+- A single root cause drives multiple parameters (e.g., a supply rail feeding multiple stages)
+- The transfer function is highly nonlinear over the tolerance range

 ### Example